DimuthuMadushan/ballerinaGraphqlClient/README.md

 These are the steps of initilizing of GraphQL client.
 In here, record type ***GraphqlConfiguration*** and type ***Client*** are provided by the graphql client library.

 # How to send query
-After initiolizing the graphql client, a user can send a query using following steps.
+After initializing the graphql client, a user can send a query using following steps.

 1. Define a query as a ***string*** variable.
    ```